gerryw1389/gerryw1389.github.io/_posts/2023-05-07-main-terraform-workflow.md

 ### To Resolve:

-1. For a long time, the only way I knew how to set this up was to create many workflows under `./.github/workflows/example1.yml`, `./.github/workflows/example2.yml`, ect.
+1. For a long time, the only way I knew how to set this up was to create many workflows under `./.github/workflows/example1.yml`, `./.github/workflows/example2.yml`, etc.

 1. Each of these workflows like example1.yml looked like this: